nowonder2000/DeepDRK/README.md

-# Official Implementation of the DeepDRK model for the paper: "DeepDRK: Deep Dependency Regularized Knockoff for Feature Selection"
+# DeepDRK: Deep Dependency Regularized Knockoff for Feature Selection

+This repo contains the official implementation of the DeepDRK model.

 Simply run the following code
 ```